Preload Fonts helps address the PageSpeed recommendation to Preload Key Requests. The feature is found on the Preload tab:

 When the Remove Unused CSS feature is enabled, Preload Fonts will be disabled.

 Instead, all the found fonts in the resulting used CSS will be preloaded and inserted to the page before the CSS block.
 This only applies to fonts in used CSS, not in the Preload Fonts box.

 In theory, you won't need to manually preload fonts when using Remove Unused CSS.

 Preloading in action

-When you enter a font URL for preloading, WP Rocket will apply the preload tag as follows, in the <head> of your site:
+When you enter a font URL for preloading, WP Rocket will apply the preload tag as follows, just after the closing title tag,

 <link rel="preload" as="font" href="https://example.com/wp-content/themes/paperback/inc/fontawesome/fonts/fontawesome-webfont.woff2" crossorigin><br>